 - Foaming window cleaner or cup of soapy water

-- 3 five-gallon plastic buckets (one for clean water, one for mixing, and one with water to clean your tools)
+- 3 five-gallon plastic buckets (one for clean water, one for mixing the concrete, and one with water to clean your tools)

 - Rapid Set Mortar Mix